vonalven/vonalven.github.io/index.md

 CHF/m<sup>2</sup>.
 By combining them with our geographical data from before, we can present them in the map below.

-#### Extrapolation

-These points don't really help if one needs information for a property between two points.
-Therefore, you find the second map that features the median rent price for each _quartier_.
-(Click on the second layer of the map.)

-We were still not satisfied by this second map, because it averages out all fine-grained information.
-The  [k-nearest-neighbours] algorithm seemed like the perfect match for the problem.
-(And not _only_ because of its name.)
-By looking at the nearest neighbours of a parcel we predict its rent price.
-This allows us to get a smooth heat-map of rents in Lausanne which is displayed as the third layer below:

 <iframe src="assets/export/by_rents_all_in_one.html"></iframe>

-There seem to be two hot spots for high rents: the city centre and even more significantly the two _quartiers_ near the lake and the port _Montriond_ and _Ouchy_.
-For our student readers, the affordable rents are more on the hill, for example near the airport.

 {% include question.html in_text=true
  text="What makes rents in Lausanne expensive?" image_url="assets/img/belair.jpg"
 %}

-#### Ownership influence

-Having seen the differences in ownership across the city, we ask ourselves whether the ownership type also influences the price of accommodation.
-To give a statistically correct answer, we evaluated a simple linear model with [linear regression].
-The model tries to find significantly different mean rent prices depending on the ownership type of a parcel.
-This model however does not give a meaningful result.
-It seems like our hypothesis that rents are different if the property is for example owned by a corporation has no factual basis, and that the small differences in the mean rents of each ownership type just arise from random noise.
-After all, we only have a small number of offers compared to the number of parcels.

-#### Geographical factors

-But if the owner doesn't influence the price, what does?
-Why are prices different?
-You can get an intuition for this by looking at the smoothed rent map.
-Clearly, the parts near the lake are more red.
-Our next linear regression therefore analyses the dependence of the price on the distance to the port of Lausanne, [_Ouchy_].
-As you can observe in the plot to the left, there is a visible correlation.
-Our model can confirm with a high significance that the more you go towards the country-side, the cheaper flats get.

 ![Linear regression on the rent prices](assets/export/distance.svg)

-There is also a second factor that influences rent prices per square meter.
-This aspect is less obvious: the surface of the flat inversely correlates with the price per square meter.
-From the plot one can see that small flats have a very high price per square meter.

 {% include question.html in_text=true